Home › Savings accounts › Easy access savings accounts

 Although easy access savings accounts allow you to take out money at your convenience, there may be a limit on how often you can do this.
 Depending on the type of account you have, you might also have to wait a short while before you can access your funds.
 Another key difference is that some easy access savings accounts require you to transfer your savings to a current account before you can withdraw your cash.

-Easy access savings accounts may also be referred to as triple access savings accounts, however this is a different type of savings account wherein you cannot withdraw funds more then three times per year without the interest rate dropping.
+Easy access savings accounts may also be referred to as triple access savings accounts, however, this is a different type of savings account wherein you cannot withdraw funds more than three times per year without the interest rate dropping.

 The main benefit of easy access savings accounts is that they offer flexibility.
 This type of account might be right for you if you want to access your savings at your convenience, say in case of an emergency or if you’re not saving for anything specific.
 You can learn more about starting an emergency fund here.